Prediction with eventual almost sure guarantees: Introduction

 \section{Introduction}

-Suppose there is a unknown probabilistic model that generates samples $X_1,X_2,\cdots$ sequentially.
-You can observe as many samples as you want from the model.
-At each time step $n$ you need to make a prediction on some properties of the model as well as sample $X_{n+1}$, based on your current observed samples $X_1,\cdots,X_n$.
-There is a predefined $\{0,1\}$-loss that measure if your prediction is correct or not.
-Under what conditions you will be able to make only finitely many losses with probability $1$, so that your prediction will be correct eventually almost surely?
-If you are able to do so, can you identify from what point you will not incur any more losses?
+Suppose we sequentially observe a sample \(X_1, X_2, \ldots\) from an unknown probabilistic model.
+At each time step \(n\), we make a prediction about either a property of the underlying model or the next sample \(X_{n+1}\), based on the current observation \(X_1, \ldots, X_n\) of the sample.
+There is a predefined binary \(\{0,1\}\)-loss that measures whether the prediction is correct/acceptable or not.
+The natural questions then are: under what conditions will we be able to incur only finitely many losses with probability 1, so that the predictions are eventually correct almost surely?
+If we can do so, can we identify from what point we will not incur any more losses?

-Such scenarios could naturally arise in learning and estimation tasks when there is no uniform bounds available.
-For example, you want to estimate some properties of a distribution but you have little information about the distribution.
-You will not have a bounded sample complexity that allow you to quantify the goodness of you estimation.
-What is the last thing you can hope for?
-One work around is to show that your estimation will eventually convergence to your desired property that you are estimating.
-Which is known as point-wise consistence.
-However, such a guarantee may not be adequate in the following sense.
-First, your ultimate goal of the estimation is to finish some tasks, to make your estimation error below some artificial threshold may not be necessary.
-Second, by known the estimation will eventually convergence to the actually value doesn't tell you when you can finish your task.

-Problems with similar flavor were initiated in \citep{cover1973determining}, where Cover considered the problem of predicting the irrationality of the mean of random variables on $[0,1]$ when observing $i.i.d.$ samples of the variable.
-Cover provided a surprising sufficient condition of such problem, by showing that such a prediction scheme will exist for all means in $[0,1]$ except a zero measure set of irrational numbers.
-In \cite{dembo1994topological}, Dembo and Peres generalized Cover work by considering testing general hypothesis of distributions on $\mathbb{R}^d$.
-Where they provide topological criterion on the testability of their hypothesis testing problem.
-In~\cite{kulkarni1994paradigm}, Kulkarni and Tse considered even more general identification problems with similar flavor.
-However, all such works are restricted to identifying classes and uses specific topological properties to characterize the problems.

-In this paper, we deal with such problems with a much broad and abstract setup.
-Our main contributions are summarized as follows.
-We introduce a general framework for arbitrary underline random processes and losses, which could cover all previous known results as special cases and bring more problems in the setup.
-We provide some general properties of the framework that purely from the definition and \emph{independent} of the underline random processes.
-We provide some examples below, to motivate the study of our problem.